dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 # An Arguably Better Solution

 There's arguably a more elegant way to do this.
 The idea is to implement a generic type that holds our value and _tag_ it with a type to semantically differentiate them.
-These types are called *Nominal Types* or *Tagged Types*.
+These types are called *Phantom Types* or *Tagged Types*.
 Here's how:

 ```rust
 struct Id<T> {